unjs/ufo/README.md

 ## `parseQuery(parametersString)`

-parses and decodes a query string into an object.
+Parses and decodes a query string into an object.

 input can be a query string with or without the leading `?`